postmannen/postmannen.github.io/cv/README.md

 #### Some more examples of my projects and ideas are mentioned below

 - Async management of servers/endpoints using Nats where everything is done with passing messages and concurrent.
 [Steward](https://github.com/postmannen/steward)

+- CTRL, async fleet manager.
+The original repository of Steward were made private, and CTRL is the continuation of honing that idea on my own [CTRL](https://github.com/postmannen/ctrl).

 - Traffic sniffer who lets you know what your computer communicated with, and how much data transfered. [trafficmonitor](https://github.com/RaaLabs/trafficmonitor)